Updated: April 2021

 Even vapers get annoyed when other vapers do this!

 It may not be as irritating as smoke, but it’s still irritating.
-It’s usually not hard to blow vapour towards an area where there are no people.
+It’s usually not hard to blow vapour towards an area where there are no people around.

 Still, should this be an absolute rule?
-What if you are with your mates in a vape shop and they don’t mind?
+What if you’re with your mates in a vape shop and they don’t mind?

 4. Vape snobbery